Academic integrity

 • Critical thinking and the ability to compare other people's theories and evaluate evidence to reach your own conclusions.

-• An ability to clearly reference other people's ideas and therefore implicitly show that everything else is your own.
+• An ability to clearly reference other people's ideas and therefore implicitly show that all other work is your own.

 These skills illustrate academic integrity and include the values of trust, respect, fairness and honesty in your work.